dell/csm-docs/content/docs/authorization/deployment/_index.md

 linktitle: Deployment
 weight: 2
 description: >
-  Dell EMC Container Storage Modules (CSM) for Authorization deployment
+  Dell Technologies (Dell) Container Storage Modules (CSM) for Authorization deployment
 ---

 This section outlines the deployment steps for Container Storage Modules (CSM) for Authorization.
 The deployment of CSM for Authorization is handled in 2 parts:
 - Deploying the CSM for Authorization proxy server, to be controlled by storage administrators
-- Configuring one to many [supported](../../authorization#supported-csi-drivers) Dell EMC CSI drivers with CSM for Authorization
+- Configuring one to many [supported](../../authorization#supported-csi-drivers) Dell CSI drivers with CSM for Authorization

 ## Prerequisites